-We continue to experience the impact of the COVID-19 pandemic on our sales activities, Biomm's ability to market Afrezza in Brazil and Cipla's ability to enroll a clinical study in India.
-In addition, we have increased the safety stock of raw materials due to concerns that COVID-19 may impact the supply chain for manufacturing Afrezza, V-Go and Tyvaso DPI.
+We continue to experience the impact of the COVID-19 pandemic on our sales activities and Biomm's ability to market Afrezza in Brazil.
+In addition, we have increased the safety stock of certain raw materials due to concerns that COVID-19 may impact the supply chain for manufacturing Afrezza, V-Go and Tyvaso DPI.